PlanQK/planqk-platform-docs/src/demos/introduction.md

 Select the fork of the Gradio starter template you created earlier by clicking on **Connect**.
 That's it, you deployed your first Demo!

-But there is one more thing.
+But there is **one more thing**.
 In order to make your Demo work we need to set some environment variables.
 Read the next section to learn how to set environment variables.

 ## Set Environment Variables